HansFernandez/SQLPortfolio/README.md

 # SQLPortfolio

+I am familiar with CRUD statements but wanted to expand SQL knowledge.
 This is a portfolio of my work using the SQL programming language